Heart health has a lot to do with the foods we eat, and adopting a plant-forward eating approach is a great place to start.

 All plant foods contain different amounts and types of fiber.
 So, eating a variety of plant foods throughout the day is your best bet.
 A good daily goal for fiber is 25g for women and 38g for men.
 To boost your fiber intake, make your meals Half-Plate Healthy by filling half the plate with fruits & veggies and the other half with whatever you like!

-Let’s unpack the key foods and food groups that are linked to heart health, and find easy ways to add more of them to your plate.
+Let’s unpack the key heart healthy foods and food groups, and find easy ways to add more of them to your plate.

 The fiber and plant protein in nuts and seeds help you feel full, so enjoying them as a snack or sprinkled on oatmeal, yogurt, salads or soup can be a great way to manage hunger.